Collins-Akagha/Data-Analysis-Portfolio-/README.md

 # Data-Analysis-Portfolio-
-This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+Welcome to my Data Analytics and Data Science repository.
+This is a collection of projects, code, and resources that demonstrate my skills and progress in the field.